zexuwang1/zexuwang1.github.io/_pages/about.md

 I am under the supervision of <a href='https://scholar.google.com/citations?hl=zh-CN&user=zWnsNrkAAAAJ'>Prof. Zibin Zheng (郑子彬)</a> and <a href='https://jiachi-chen.github.io/'>Associate Prof. Jiachi Chen (陈嘉弛)</a> at <a href='http://www.inpluslab.com'>InPlusLab</a> since Aug.
 2022.

 My research interests include program analysis and LLM.
-I have published multiple academic papers on smart contract security, including three papers in top-tier (CCF-A) venues such as ISSTA, FSE, and TSE.
+I have published multiple academic papers on smart contract security, including three papers in top-tier conferences and journals classified as CCF-A, such as ISSTA, FSE, and TSE.